ritaturk/xenko-docs/manual/get-started/introduction-to-scenes.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Level Designer</span>

 Scenes are the levels of your game.
-They are a very important elements of a game.
+They are very important elements of a game.
 As a level designer, most of the time that you will spend is to build the scenes of your game.

 A scene is composed of entities, the objects of your level.